Corporate card reconciliation

 • The company’s records always stay audit-ready.

-How to reconcile corporate credit card expenses?
+Steps to reconcile corporate credit card expenses

 Reconciliation, as we know, involves the process of matching expenses with your internal finance record.
 But how do you go about the entire process?

-Step 1: Collecting and sorting receipts
+Step 1: Collecting and Sorting Receipts

 Receipts are proof of expenses.
 It comes in several forms and helps account for money spent.
 For example, a purchase made using a credit card comes with an invoice given to the customer at the time of sale.
 These receipts should be collected from all the cardholders and stored for future reference.